-The impact that EERE funding would have on the , , proposed project.
-Addendum 2 pages Applicants are required to describe succinctly the maximum qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
+How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
+Addendum 1 page maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
 Applicants may provide graphs, charts, or other data to supplement their Technology Description.

-EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i. of the FOA.
+EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i of the FOA.
 EERE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 An applicant who receives a "discouraged" notification may still submit a Full Application.
 EERE will review all eligible Full Applications.
 However, by discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.